Search for a timber, Application or Project

 • Decking – provides durability and strength for outdoor decking applications.

-• Interior Handrails – a popular choice for creating beautiful balustrades.
+• Interior handrails – a popular choice for creating beautiful balustrades.

 • Joinery – perfect for window frames, door frames and furniture.

-• Interior Panelling – ideal wall cladding due to very long a life expectancy.
+• Interior panelling – ideal wall cladding due to very long a life expectancy.

 • Mouldings – creates an elegant and beautiful addition to any interior.